The new CEO of one of the world’s largest meat processors, Tyson Foods Inc., sees plant-based protein as a big part of the food industry’s future.

 Hayes, who was named Tyson Foods president last June and took over as CEO after Donnie Smith stepped down in December, has already vowed to ditch the controversial use of antibiotics in a majority of the company’s poultry.

 “We just got to the point last year where the consumer is demanding [the elimination of antibiotics in the food chain] and wants transparency.
-They want to have trust in the brands they buy …. [so] let’s push ourselves to go all the way,” Hayes told FOX Business.
+They want to have trust in the brands they buy …. [so] let’s push ourselves to go all the way,” Hayes said.

 Tyson made news earlier this week when a strain of bird flu was detected at one of its Tennessee contracted chicken farms.